santiment/academy/src/docs/sanbase/my-account/logging-into-sanbase/index.md

 ![](25_login_choice.png)

-The MetaMask plugin will now ask you for permission to display your currently selected account\'s public data to the Sanbase website.
+The MetaMask plugin will now ask you for permission to display your currently selected account`s public data to the Sanbase website.
 Click `Connect` to let the plugin and the website talk to each other.

 ![](26_metamask_seperate.png)